lesesalen/lesebot/README.md

 `deploy.sh` file and change the name from `lesebot` to whatever you want it to be and then just run it from the command line `./deploy.sh`.

+**NOTE:** This bot is automatically deployed whenever a tag is pushed, so to automatically deploy simply run `yarn release` and then `git push` and it'll automagically be updated in about five minutes (depending on whether it has to reinstall dependencies).

 ### Manually

 For production I recommend hosting the bot in a Docker container and running